AncientLich/wmlxgettext-unoff/docs/source/srcdoc/index.rst

 From now on, the (old) perl script will be called "wmlxgettext 1.0", while the new python3 script will be called "wmlxgettext 2.x".

+**Warning:** this source documentation is a bit outdated.
+This documentation is however still valid to understand the wmlxgettext source logic.
+Please consider to take a look also to source code comments for a more updated source documentation.

 .. toctree::
    :maxdepth: 2
    :numbered: